Andy Williams: 1991–2012: At Moon River Theatre

+Williams was the first non-country act in Branson.
+His success there prompted other pop acts, including Bobby Vinton, Tony Orlando, Wayne Newton, and the Osmond Brothers, to follow.

-Williams and his theater were featured on three episodes of the soap opera As the World Turns in July 2007, when several characters went to Branson for a concert of "Gwen Munson" held in the Moon River Theatre.
+Williams was featured on three episodes of As the World Turns in 2007, when several characters went to Branson for a concert of "Gwen Munson" held in the Moon River Theatre.
 The Simpsons featured Williams at his Moon River Theatre in an episode titled "Bart on the Road".
-Nelson Muntz is an Andy Williams fan, and in the episode, he forces the gang to make a detour to Branson so he could see his idol.
-He is reduced to tears as Williams performs "Moon River" during the second encore.
+Nelson Muntz is an Andy Williams fan and forces the gang to detour to Branson to see his idol.
+He is reduced to tears as Williams performs "Moon River".

-In 2007, Williams opened the Moon River Grill adjacent to his theater in Branson.
-The restaurant is decorated in photos from the Andy Williams Show with stars including Diana Ross, Elton John, and Sammy Davis Jr. Art is center stage in the restaurant, with works by several artists including Andy Warhol and Robert Indiana.
+In 2007, Williams opened the adjacent Moon River Grill.
+The decor featured photos from the Andy Williams Show with such stars as Diana Ross, Elton John, and Sammy Davis Jr., and works by artists including Andy Warhol and Robert Indiana.

-In 1995, We Need a Little Christmas became Williams's 18th gold album.
+In 1995, We Need a Little Christmas became Williams' 18th gold album.

-His 1967 recording of "Music to Watch Girls By" became a UK hit to a new young television audience in 1999, when it reached number 9 after being featured in new television advertisements for the Fiat Punto—and later for Diet Pepsi—beating the original peak of number 33 in 1967.
-A new generation was reminded of Williams' recordings and a sell-out UK tour followed the success of the single, prompting a British revival for Williams.
-In 2002, he re-recorded "Can't Take My Eyes Off You" as a duet with British actress and singer Denise van Outen; it reached number 23 in the UK singles charts.
-He completed a sold-out tour of the United Kingdom and Asia in the winter and summer of 2007, in which he performed at several major concert halls including the Royal Albert Hall.
+His 1967 recording of "Music to Watch Girls By" became a UK hit to a new young television audience in 1999, when it reached number 9 after being featured in television advertisements for the Fiat Punto and Diet Pepsi, beating the original peak of number 33 in 1967.
+A new generation was reminded of Williams' recordings and a sell-out UK tour followed, prompting a British revival for Williams.
+In 2002, he re-recorded "Can't Take My Eyes Off You" as a duet with Denise van Outen; it reached number 23 in the UK.
+He completed a sold-out tour of the United Kingdom and Asia in the winter and summer of 2007, performing at several major venues including the Royal Albert Hall.

-Williams returned to the UK singles charts with his 1963 recording of "It's the Most Wonderful Time of the Year" in December 2007, due to an advertisement for Marks & Spencer, reaching number 21 in its first appearance in the British charts.
+Williams returned to the UK singles charts with his 1963 recording of "It's the Most Wonderful Time of the Year" in 2007, due to an advertisement for Marks & Spencer, reaching number 21 in its first appearance in the British charts.
 In 2008, he lip-synched the 45-year-old recording to welcome Santa at the end of the Macy's Thanksgiving Day Parade.

-On October 3, 2009, Williams appeared live on the BBC's Strictly Come Dancing in London, singing "Moon River" to promote the UK edition of The Very Best of Andy Williams LP, which peaked at number 10 in the main pop chart.
+In 2009, Williams appeared on the BBC's Strictly Come Dancing in London, singing "Moon River" to promote the UK edition of The Very Best of Andy Williams LP, which peaked at number 10 in the main pop chart.